revsys/django-test-plus/docs/methods.rst

 **NOTE:** Users created by this method will have their password set to the string 'password' by default, in order to ease testing.
-If you need a specific password simply override the ``password`` parameter.
+If you need a specific password, override the ``password`` parameter.

 You can also pass in user permissions by passing in a string of '``<app_name>.<perm name>``' or '``<app_name>.*``'.
 For example::